andrewldesousa/andrewldesousa.github.io/_posts/2020-01-31-linear-algebra-for-ml.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 This series contains the most useful Linear Algebra concepts used in Machine Learning.
-By mastering these concepts, the Linear Algebra involved in Machine Learning will get in your way when it comes to understanding ML algorithms at a deep level.
-This post series is designed for people who want to do Machine Learning and either don't quite meet the Linear Algebra prequisites or simply need a refresher because it has been a while since he/she has seen Linear Algebra.
+By mastering these concepts, the Linear Algebra involved in Machine Learning will not get in your way when it comes to understanding ML algorithms at a deep level.
+This post series is designed for people who want to do Machine Learning and either don't quite meet the Linear Algebra prequisites or haven't has seen Linear Algebra in a while and he/she needs a refresher.

 ## Linear Systems and Basic Definitions